Anchorage Digital Selects Modern Treasury to Power Money Movement Infrastructure.Learn more →

 Similar to RTP, the FedNow service enables instant fund transfers between two bank accounts, even on bank holidays, weekends, or outside of business hours.
-What sets FedNow apart from RTP and other instant payment services is that FedNow will service all federal reserve banks through the FedLine® network, which provides payment and information services to over 10,000 financial institutions.
+What sets FedNow apart from RTP and other instant payment services is that FedNow services all federal reserve banks through the FedLine® network, which provides payment and information services to over 10,000 financial institutions.

-Currently, hundreds of different banks and payment processors are taking part in FedNow's pilot program.
 The hope is that widespread adoption of the FedNow service, specifically by smaller regional banks, will make instant payments more accessible to the general public in the years to come.

 Who Can Use FedNow?